Professor Surya P Subedi O.B.E.

 [The full texts of Mr Jack Straw’s speech and my OBE acceptance speech were published in the Newsletter of the International Law Association (ILA), London, 2005, No. 22, pp.10-12.]

 I also have served as a legal advisor to the Government of Nepal and represented the country in the UN and other international diplomatic conferences.
 I was decorated by His late Majesty King Birendra of Nepal with the Order of Suprabal Gorkhadaxin Bahu for services to international law and to the nation.

 I was awarded the Dasturzada Pavry Memorial Prize for an outstanding doctoral thesis by the University of Oxford, a prize for Outstanding Legal Scholarship by the British Society of Legal Scholars (formerly SPTL) for one of my books, and the Josephine Onoh Memorial Prize for best LLM student of the year by the University of Hull.
 I was awarded an FCO scholarship to Oxford for my doctoral studies and a British Council Scholarship for LLM studies at Hull.
 I hold a DPhil in law from the University of Oxford, an LLM with Distinction from the University of Hull, and an LLB from Tribhuvan University, Nepal.

 Scholarly and Research Interests

-My current research interests include all major areas of international law, including international investment law, international human rights law, international watercourses law, the law of the sea, and WTO law.
+My current research interests include all major areas of international law.

 I would be willing to consider good research proposals from strong candidates for research in any area of international law.
-Throughout my academic career, I have supervised eighteen doctoral students to successful completion and examined forty-two doctoral theses as an external examiner at most leading universities in the UK and abroad.
+Throughout my academic career, I have supervised eighteen doctoral students to successful completion and examined forty-two doctoral theses as an external examiner for most leading universities in the UK.